Rule 11: Supervision of the Judicial System.

 The Technology Services Division of the AOC shall provide an Implementation Manual that contains commentary and explanatory material pertaining to these rules and the report forms required by these rules.
 The Implementation Manual shall also contain a dictionary of terms to be used for case reporting, and how the terms will be defined for reporting purposes.

-(3) Case Numbering.
+(3) Case Counting.
 For purposes of this rule, the term "docket number" is defined as the separate and distinct identification number used for a case once it is filed in criminal, circuit, chancery, or probate court.

 A civil case shall be defined as all motions, petitions, claims, counter claims, or proceedings between the parties resulting from the initial filing until the case is disposed.
 A docket number will be assigned to a civil case upon filing.
 Until said cases are disposed all subsequent motions, petitions, claims, counter claims, or proceedings between the parties resulting from the initial filing will be handled under the assigned docket number and will not be assigned a new docket number.
 Once a civil case has been disposed and further actions occur on the case, the original case will be reopened using the same docket number under which it was originally filed.
 All subsequent motions, petitions, claims, counter claims, and proceedings relating to the reopened case will be handled under the one reopened case docket number until disposed.
 Any subsequent reopenings will still use the original docket number.